rrnyquist/ebenezer/_Scripture/ESV/49_Ephesians.md

-Paul, an apostle of Christ Jesus by the will of God, To the saints who are in Ephesus, and are faithful in Christ Jesus : ^0101
+Paul, an apostle of Christ Jesus by the will of God,To the saints who are in Ephesus, and are faithful in Christ Jesus: ^0101

 Grace to you and peace from God our Father and the Lord Jesus Christ. ^0102